 Tricia MacMillan/Trillian Astra

-Race Lift: Described as "vaguely Arabic" in the first book, implying she has South Asian ancestry.
+- Race Lift: Described as "vaguely Arabic" in the first book, implying she has South Asian ancestry.
 Played by white actresses in both the TV series and the film.
 In the comic book, she has the same pale skin as Arthur and brown hair instead of the black she has in the books.

-Women Are Wiser: She gives the impression of having her act together even when she doesn't.
+- Women Are Wiser: She gives the impression of having her act together even when she doesn't.
 She's easily the most sensible and mature person aboard the Heart of Gold.
 (And there's an Overly Narrow Superlative if there ever was one.)

 Marvin "the Paranoid Android"

 Radio: Stephen Moore; TV: voiced by Stephen Moore, body of David Learner; Film: voiced by Alan Rickman, body of Warwick Davis

 - Catch-Phrase: "I think you ought to know I'm feeling very depressed", "Life?
 Don't talk to me about life." some of the first two lines he says when introduced in every continuity of H2G2.
 There's also his "Here I am, brain the size of a planet..." speeches.

 - The Chew Toy: He gets treated like crap (or makes himself believe he is, at times) by almost everything in the entire universe.
 The fact that he is several times older than the universe itself in the later books doesn't help much, either.